nachocaru/xaprb.com/content/blog/2007-10-23-how-fast-is-mysql-replication.md

 ---
 Very fast, as it turns out.

-While writing the chapter on replication for the upcoming second edition of High Performance MySQL, I decided to do a little test and measure replication speed more accurately than I&#8217;ve seen others do before.
+While writing the chapter on replication for the upcoming second edition of High Performance MySQL, I decided to do a little test and measure replication speed more accurately than I've seen others do before.
 The first edition of the book measured replication speed by inserting on the master and polling on the slave.
 [Giuseppe Maxia later followed up on that by improving the polling process][1], and found events typically replicated within a half a millisecond.

 Polling can only get you so far; the extra overhead caused by polling skews the measurements (even if you [poll smartly][2]).
 I wanted to see if I could do this without polling the slave for results.
 It turned out to be easier than I thought it would be.

 All I had to do was write a [MySQL User-Defined Function][3] that returns the system time to microsecond precision.
-I&#8217;ll write another post about that later; in this post I want to talk about the results.
+I'll write another post about that later; in this post I want to talk about the results.

 ### The setup

 After writing and installing the function, I tested it.
-Note that it&#8217;s non-deterministic, so you get different results even when you call it twice in the same query:
+Note that it's non-deterministic, so you get different results even when you call it twice in the same query:

 <pre>SELECT NOW_USEC(), NOW_USEC();
 +----------------------------+----------------------------+